-Improving performance using partitions
+Performance improvement using partitions

+You must be aware of what partition pruning is, how to enable dynamic partitioning, and the configuration required for bulk-loading of data to ensure significant improvements in performance.
 You can use partitions to significantly improve performance.
 You can design Hive table and materialized views partitions to map to physical directories on the file system/object store.
 For example, a table partitioned by date-time can organize data loaded into Hive each day.